srg-imperial/GrayC/ISSTA-2023-AE/README.md

 # III.
 GrayC Artifact ISSTA 2023 - Phase 2

-After you loaded succesfull our docker image (or installed from source GrayC).
-You can follow the instruction below to reproduce the results in Section 5 of our paper.
+After you have successfully loaded our docker image (or installed it from source GrayC), you can follow the instruction below to reproduce the results in Section 5 of our paper.

 ## III.A Results you can reproduced with this artifact